MylesBolton/T3Template/README.md

-##
+#My Template
-My Template, This is a website Template that i made for myself, if you find it usefull give it a star/fork.
+This is a website Template that i made for myself, if you find it usefull give it a star/fork.

 ## Create T3 App